MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 2. Create policies to identify sensitive information in files

-By integrating Microsoft Purview Information Protection into Defender for Cloud Apps, you can use the full power of both services and secure files in your cloud, including:
+By integrating Microsoft Purview Information Protection into Defender for Cloud Apps, you can use the full power of both services and secure files in your cloud.

-- The ability to apply sensitivity labels as a governance action to files that match specific policies
-- The ability to view all classified files in a central location
-- The ability to investigate according to classification level, and quantify exposure of sensitive data over your cloud applications
-- The ability to create policies to make sure classified files are being handled properly

 For more information, see [How to integrate Microsoft Purview Information Protection with Defender for Cloud Apps](/defender-cloud-apps/azip-integration#how-to-integrate-microsoft-purview-information-protection-with-defender-for-cloud-apps).